eiffel-community/eiffel-intelligence-frontend/wiki/docker.md

 This is also done via the [env.bash](../src/main/docker/env.bash) file.

-### 2 Then run following docker-compose command to startup all components:
+### 2 Then Run Following docker-compose Command to Start up All Components:

     docker-compose -f src/main/docker/docker-compose.yml up -d